EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :align: center
    :name: mapping menu

-   Mapping steps on DeepLASI for loading the first channel image
+   Mapping steps on *Deep-LASI* for loading the first channel image

 On the *Channel Position* pop-up window, you can see a preview of the loaded ZMW image.
 Here we clicked on *Full* to load the whole camera field of view.
 No rotation or flipping of the image was needed, so we clicked on *OK* as you can see on :numref:`first map preview`.